thefivesixfive/thefivesixfive/README.md

-Greetings, fivesixfive here.
-I type, I click, and magic happens.
-Right now I'm making a game called Rebound, and I'm also working on music whenever I can.
-Sometimes I livestream or upload a video or two as well.
+Right now I'm making a game called Rebound.

 Find more about me on
 https://fivesixfive.dev